-Chester Townscape (formerly known as Chester Beautification Committee) is an all-volunteer organization dedicated to enlisting public and private resources to enhance the natural, historic, and architectural features of the town and to further Chester’s environmental and cultural vitality.
+Chester Townscape (formerly known as Chester Beautification Committee) is an all-volunteer organization that works to enhance Chester’s appearance and cultural vitality for its residents, businesses, and visitors.
 Chester Townscape is a committee of Chester Community Alliance, Inc. [CCA], a 501(c)(3) charitable organization.
 Donations to Chester Townscape and Chester Community Alliance, Inc., are tax deductible to the full extent permitted by law.
 Contributions may be mailed to CCA at PO Box 561, Chester, VT 05143, with Chester Townscape in the memo line.

 Please push play or click through the pictures above to view some of the projects initiated by Chester Townscape to make Chester a more beautiful and appealing place to live, shop, and visit.

 Forget this strange gardening summer and think about something you can count on: Spring bulbs.
 On September 16 and 17 Chester Townscape volunteers will again be selling spring-flowering bulbs at Chester’s Fall Festival at a location near the Hearse House and the Information Booth.
 All bulbs are top quality, hardy, easy care, shunned by deer and voles, and expected to return year after year when grown in full or part sun and in well-drained locations.
 Shipped straight from Holland, the four varieties of narcissus offered this year include early and mid bloomers with a variety of colors and heights.
 Those labeled Landscape Size (LS) are a bit smaller and more economical, but will increase in size in a year or two.
 The larger bulbs are distinctly two-toned.
 Download the 2023 Bulb Order Form HERE.